shashankdkte/dev-drop/sakura-v2/user_guide/Administrator.md

 ![Create workspace form – all fields](https://placehold.co/600x400/EEE/31343C)

 5. The new workspace appears in the table.
-The owner can then open the **WSO Console** and configure apps, reports, and security models.
+The owner can then open **WSO console** and configure apps, audiences, reports, and security models.

 ![Workspace created – success and table](https://placehold.co/600x400/EEE/31343C)